afnog/afnog.github.io/sse/crypto/presentation.md

 --

-Passwords, and don't use them! (or combine them with something else)
+Passwords, and don't use them!

+* or combine them with something else (what's that called?)

+???

+Two-factor authentication.

 ---